1.1 Installation of R, RStudio and R Packages

 Note that once a package is installed, you don’t need to install it again on the same machine.
 However, when starting a new R session, you would need to load the package again.

 Quotation marks are necessary for installing R packages, but are not necessary for loading packages.
-If we install packages without quotation marks.
-We will see an error message, showing object not found.
+When installing packages without quotation marks, you will see an error message, showing object not found.

 install.packages(r02pro)